407-610-2417

 Since many companies offer different types of services, let’s take a look at the most common ones:

-1. Technical site audit evaluates the performance of your site and is usually conducted during the initial stage of SEO.
-The frequency of these audits mostly depends on your industry and the size of your site.
-For example, if you run a large ecommerce website, it’s best to perform a technical audit every 2-3 months.
-The same applies when you make big changes or updates to your site.
+1. A technical SEO audits evaluate your site’s performance and are usually conducted during the initial stage of work.
+The frequency of these audits mostly depends on your industry and the size of your website.
+For example, if you run a large ecommerce site, it’s best to perform a technical audit every 2-3 months.
+The same applies when you make big changes or updates to your website.

-2. Link audit is the process of assessing the links that are pointing to your site.
-When done regularly, these audits can protect your site from harmful or spammy inbound links and improve your site performance.
+2. A link audit is the SEO process of assessing the backlinks that are pointing to your site.
+When done regularly, these audits can protect your website from harmful or spammy inbound links and improve its performance.

-3. On-page SEO is focused on optimizing your website pages, meta titles, headers, and images.
+3. On-page SEO focuses on optimizing your site’s pages, meta titles, headers, and images.
 This optimization is usually done regularly, about once a month.

-4. Link building involves securing backlinks from authoritative sites in your industry.
+4. Link building involves securing backlinks from authoritative websites in your industry.
 This process usually takes time but helps to achieve long-term results.

 5. Keyword tracking allows you to see the performance of your target keywords.
 These reports are typically sent monthly to help you see your progress and point out if any changes need to be made.